 Dr. Lieberman received his medical degree from the Albany Medical College of Union University and completed his fellowship training in total joint replacement at the Hospital for Special Surgery in New York.

-He is a member of the Hip Society and Knee Society, and is president and serves on the board of directors of the American Association of Hip and Knee Surgeons.
+He is a member of the Hip Society and Knee Society, and is past president and serves on the board of directors of the American Association of Hip and Knee Surgeons.
 He has won numerous awards, including the Frank Stinchfield Hip Society Award; the Marshall Urist Award in recognition of his contributions to the field of tissue engineering; and the prestigious Elizabeth Winston Lanier Award for his pioneering work related to the development of regional gene therapy to enhance bone repair.

 About Jay R. Lieberman, MD